wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hadoop-customize-cluster-v1.md

 3. Click the checkmark to start provisioning the cluster.

-<a name="call-scripts-using-azure-powershell"></a>
+<a name="call-scripts-using-azure-powershell" id="call_scripts_using_azure_powershell"></a>
 **From Azure PowerShell cmdlets**

 Use Azure PowerShell commands for HDInsight to run a single script action or multiple script actions.
 You can use the **<a href = "http://msdn.microsoft.com/zh-cn/library/dn858088.aspx" target="_blank">Add-AzureHDInsightScriptAction</a>** cmdlet to invoke custom scripts.
 To use these cmdlets, you must have Azure PowerShell installed and configured.
-For information on configuring a workstation to run Azure PowerShell cmdlets for HDInsight, see [Install and configure Azure PowerShell][powershell-install-configure].
+For information on configuring a workstation to run Azure PowerShell cmdlets for HDInsight, see [Install and configure Azure PowerShell](/documentation/articles/powershell-install-configure/).

 Use the following Azure PowerShell commands to run a single script action when deploying an HDInsight cluster: